Stability and bifurcations in Wilson-Cowan systems with distributed delays, and an application to basal ganglia interactions: Introduction

-The particular case of discrete time delays (Dirac kernels) has been discussed in \cite{Coombes-2009}.
-However, there are other important classes of delay kernels often used in the literature, such as Gamma kernels or uniform distribution kernels.
-It is worth mentioning that in the original Wilson-Cowan model \cite{Wilson-Cowan}, a weak Gamma kernel $h(t)=\tau^{-1}\exp(-t/\tau)$ has been used, so this case should be the original reference point.
-Analyzing mathematical models with particular classes of delay kernels (e.g. weak Gamma kernel or strong Gamma kernel $h(t)=4\tau^{-2}t\exp(-2t/\tau)$) may shed a light on how distributed delays affect the dynamics differently from discrete delays.
-However, in the modeling of real world phenomena, one usually does not have access to the exact distribution, and approaches using general kernels may be more appropriate \cite{Adimy_2005,Bernard_2001,Campbell_2009,Diekmann_2012,Faria_2008,Jessop_2010,Ozbay_2008,Ruan_1996,Yuan_2011}.
+The specific case of discrete time delays (Dirac kernels) has been previously analyzed in {\cite{Coombes-2009, pavlides2012}}.
+However, { as previously mentioned,} the discrete time integration model does not have a strong physiological backup; other important types of delay kernels are frequently used in the literature, such as uniform distribution kernels { \cite{Campbell_2009, Jessop_2010,Bernard_2001}} or Gamma kernels (recall that the original Wilson-Cowan model itself proposed a weak Gamma { (exponential)} kernel $h(t)=\tau^{-1}\exp(-t/\tau)$) \cite{Wilson-Cowan}.
+Analyzing and comparing mathematical models which incorporate different types of delay kernels (e.g. weak Gamma kernel or strong Gamma kernel $h(t)=4\tau^{-2}t\exp(-2t/\tau)$) may shed a light on the difference between using different distributed delays, as well as on the differences between using continuous versus discrete delays on the system's dynamics.
+Furthermore, when modeling natural systems, one usually does not have access to the exact delay distribution, and approaches using general kernels may prove to be more revealing \cite{Adimy_2005,Bernard_2001,Campbell_2009,Diekmann_2012,Faria_2008,Jessop_2010,Ozbay_2008,Ruan_1996,Yuan_2011}.